fredeil/INF-1101/INF1101-fei003-a2/report.md

 The biggest problem of this assesment is the filtering mechanism described in the introduction.
 To be able to filter the words in the documents, the program requires a parser that can take the input (query) of a user and produce something meaningful out of it.

-The data structures and algorithms used in this assessment was given in the pre-code of the assessment.
+The data structures and algorithms used in this assessment was already done in the pre-code of the assessment.
 No elaboration on the implementation nor the benchmark of the algorithms or data structures is present in this report.

 ### 1.1 Parsing
 <sup id="a1">[[1]](#f1)</sup> describes ambiguity in a single word as a word that can be understood in two or more ways, and it's often referred to as ___lexical ambiguity___.
 The nature of CFGs has it origins in human languages, and is therefore prone to being ambigous.
 The CFG used in this asessment is called _Backus Naur Form (BNF)_.

-BNF describes our CFG, which is a set of rules used to describe or query language.
-The railroad diagrams below helps visualize the syntax.
+The BNF describes our CFG, which is a set of rules used to describe or query language.
+The syntax is:
+* ` query ::=  andterm | andterm "ANDNOT" query `
+* ` andterm ::= orterm | orterm "AND" andterm `
+* ` orterm ::= term | term "OR" orterm `
+* ` term ::= "(" query ")" | <word> `

+The syntax diagrams below helps visualize the syntax.

 **Query:**
 ![Query](./assets/query.png)
+A `query` is an `andterm` or an `andterm` combined with `"ANDNOT"` and a `query`.

 **Andterm:**
 ![Andterm](./assets/andterm.png)
+An `andterm` is an `orterm` or an `orterm` and `"AND"` combined with an `andterm`.

 **Orterm:**
 ![Orterm](./assets/orterm.png)
+An `orterm` is a `term` or a `term` and `"OR"` combined with an `orterm`.

 **Term:**
 ![Term](./assets/term.png)
+A term is an opening parenthesis `"("` followed by a `query` followed by a closing parenthesis `")"`, or a `word`.

+What we can see from the figures above is that the parenthesis in the `term` is what is keeping this syntax from being

 ### 1.2 Indexing
-Blaha

-### 1.1 Theoretical background
 <sup id="a1">[[1]](#f1)</sup> defines an abstract data type (ADT) as a data type whos operations are accessible through an interface, and has its implementation hidden from the client (a program that uses an ADT).

 What this inherently means, is that the same set of operations can have several different implementations, and that the client can safely switch betweeen implementations without breaking existing code (as long as the contract of the interface is held).

-In order to evaluate the effectivenes, or rather, the complexity of an algorithm, this report will use a mathematical notation called *Big O*.
-Big O is used  (in computer science) to classify an algorithms running time, or space requirements, as the input size increases.
-The mathematical definition will not be included in this report.

-For implementing an ordered set as an ADT, an interface that described the operations with its return types was predefined in the precode (see source).
+For implementing an index ADT, an interface that described the operations with its return types was predefined in the precode (see source).

 ## 3. Implementation

+---- Skriv at syntax parsinga e recursive descent parser med "top down approach?"

 When deciding on which way to implement the sorted set, two alternatives were considered.
 One that would have low development cost but high performance cost and vice versa.
 These are trade offs that often has to be considered in real life situations when developing software (i.e., development cost vs optimal performance), so this was a good exercise.

 The sorted set implementation was done using the linked list implementation given in the precode.
 This is by far the slowest (in terms of run time), naive and reckless implementation (compared to other implementations).
 Very little effort went into optimizing the code.
 As long as the tests passed, it was fine.
 The positive part of this implementation was its low development cost (time), which was the prioritized factor for this assignment.